 Beginner Computer Vision: Episode 6

 You can retrieve data produced in any runs, from any compute environment, using the Metaflow client API in whatever downstream application you want.
 Another use case for the API is ad-hoc testing.
-In this episode, you will see how to access the best model trained in your TuningFlow
+In this episode, you will see how to access the best model trained in your TuningFlow with the client API and use the model to make a prediction.

 1Write a Prediction Flow